Algoma University: Convergence Centre

-Athletics and recreation

 George Leach Centre

 The George Leach Centre (GLC), the home of the Algoma Thunderbirds, is located on the university's campus.
 Built in 1992, and named after Algoma University's first Athletics Director, the GLC provides Algoma University students and community members with access to fitness equipment.
 The GLC also hosts regional, provincial, and national level competitions.

 In March 2015, the GLC opened a new 10,000-square-foot expansion, in addition to its 39,000-square foot pre-existing structure.
 This new weight room fitness space features new strength and cardio equipment.
 These large spaces overlook the campus.
-One of these studios has also been converted into a Spin Studio with 15 new digital spin bikes.

 The gymnasium, or field house, features three regulation court surfaces, which accommodate a wide range of athletic activities such as badminton, basketball, volleyball, and tennis.
-One court has been specially designed with a dimple surface for better tennis play.
 The gym area is surrounded by a 1/9th mile indoor walking and jogging track.
 The GLC also has a sauna, change rooms with lockers, varsity change rooms, and private change rooms for refereeing officials.

 The Speakeasy

 The Speakeasy is Algoma University's student centre.
 Attached to the cafeteria, The Speakeasy operates as a patio, pub, and entertainment hub.

-Planned evening events include: karaoke nights, acoustic jam and open mic nights, themed Thursday night pubs, live bands, comedy nights, and cultural dinners.
+In 2020, AUSU, (the Algoma University Students' Union), invested about $1.7 million to renovate the Speakeasy facilities.